PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Methodology

 \subsection{Model Architecture}

-As we identify phrase-based features as the gap towards building a more robust automatic question classification model, we also identify a model architecture capable of incorporating phrase-based features as a modular add-on, as well as be able to consolidate the each graph of different node and edge types into a single question embedding.
-Initial approach was to concatenate of the outputs of 5 individual 2-layer GCNs, followed by a linear layer and softmax function.
+As we develop phrase-based features to bridge the gap towards building a more robust automatic question classification model, we also identify a model architecture capable of incorporating phrase-based features as a modular add-on, as well as consolidating each graph of different node and edge types into a single question embedding.
+Initial approach was to concatenate the outputs of 5 individual 2-layer GCNs, followed by a linear layer and softmax function.
 Various combinations of 2D convolution layers and pooling layers have also been experimented with, but ultimately we found that the final question embedding was not able to provide sufficient information for classification and performed worse than baseline models.

-Following the initial exploration, we base our output layers largely on SHINE~\cite{wang-etal-2021-hierarchical}, where a dynamic graph of question nodes and cosine similarity edges is learned from the individual GCN outputs and the nodes are classified via label propagation in a final GCN layer.
-The training parameters are kept the same as provided by Wang et al..
-An overview of the feature extraction, graph construction, and model is provided in Figure~\ref{model}.
+Following the initial exploration, we base our output layers largely on SHINE~\cite{wang-etal-2021-hierarchical}.
+An overview of model architecture is provided in Figure~\ref{fig:propagation}, and after a parameter sweep across different layer types, we provide the model and training parameters for the proposed PQ-GCN in Table~\ref{tab:pq-gcn_parameters}.
+A training iteration is described in Algorithm~\ref{alg}

+The intermediate states $H^{(i)}$, $H_Q$, $A_Q$, and $Z_Q$ refer to GCN output for graph $i$, question embeddings, question-level dynamic adjacency matrix, and GCN output for question-level graph respectively.